DeltaFwulf/OctoForge/Thermal Analysis/DevLog.md

 To save manually looking up values in dry air tables, I will create functions to predict air conductivity and viscosity:

+[here](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference)is a good source for maths formatting using MathJax

 ### Assumptions
 - air is at 101325 Pa
 - mean mass of an "air" molecule to be $0.02896 \div 6.022\ast 10^{23} = 4.809 \ast 10^{-26}$ kg